Skip navigation

 High Schools

-• City View, Jefferson, Metro Alternative, Polk Alternative
+• City View, Jefferson, Metro Alternative, Washington

-• Truman Early Learning Center
+• Truman Early Learning Center, Polk AEC K-12

 • May purchase extra milk, second meal/extra entrée/side dishes and/or ala carte with cash or money in their account where available.